 Osteoarthritis is a joint disease characterized by the breakdown of the protective cartilage within joints and surrounding bone tissue.
 People with osteoarthritis suffer from joint swelling, pain and reduced joint motion.
 Commonly affected joints are in the hands, lower back, hips and knees.

 Take this test to see whether you have inherited any genetic variants that compromise the health of your bones and joints.

 From birth until the age of 30, new bone is produced more quickly than old bone is broken down, reaching a peak bone mass at approximately 30 years of age.
 Bone remodelling continues throughout adulthood, but bone mass slowly decreases, as the old bone removal is quicker than new bone production.
-Poor bone growth as a child and greater than normal bone loss as an adult can contribute towards an increased risk of osteoporosis.
+Poor bone growth as a child, and greater than normal bone loss as an adult can both contribute towards an increased risk of osteoporosis.